 Moreover, when your body is weakened after something as serious as cancer, even a cold or flu virus can be a fatal infection.
 So it’s imperative that you keep your health up with loads of fruits, vegetables and whole-grain cereals.

 Oatmeal Bath Benefits Explained

 If you’re lucky enough to own a bath or have access to one, then oatmeal will become the best thing you can do to increase the luxury and health benefits of bathing.
-While I would generally recommend showering as an alternative because it saves more water, having a bath once in awhile can work wonders on your skin and sinuses and is a massive stress reliever. relieving stress is always good for your health, so don’t feel shy to treat yourself now and again.
+I would generally recommend showering as an alternative because it saves more water.
+However, having a bath once in awhile can work wonders on your skin and sinuses and is a massive stress reliever.
+Relieving that stress is always good for your health, so don’t feel shy to treat yourself now and again.

 I was a bit surprised to find out that you could use oats during your bath – it sounded like something out of a Salvador Dali painting.
 However, there health benefits to this and a method to the madness.
 I would recommend adding a cup of the oatmeal to your bath while it’s filling up with water, and then adding 5-7 drops of Lavender, Ylang Ylang or Bergamot oil to the bath as well.

-The oats help to cleanse your skin much like a loofah works to help remove excess skin cells and oxidized oil on the surface of your skin .
+The oats help to cleanse your skin much like a loofah.
+They work to help remove excess skin cells and oxidized oil on the surface of your skin .
 It basically is a highly efficient natural exfoliator.
 The essential oils will also help to nourish your skin with much needed vitamins and minerals, and will add a heavenly scent to your bath thus allowing you to relax and get rid of that stress!